mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

   * Preferably multiple providers of off-site locations to choose from.
   * Data should be stored in the EU.
 Not out of paranoia, but because I like not having everything in the US.

-My wife runs Windows on her laptop but all her data is on Google Drive, and since I only have Linux machines support for other platforms isn't a requirement.
+My wife runs Windows on her laptop and stores all her data in the cloud, and since I only have Linux machines support for other platforms isn't a requirement.

 ## Borg Backup